fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: IsNan(real)

    Returns whether the value is a nan.
 It can execute with no current font.

-.. function:: IsOtherFraction(val)

-   Return 1 if n is a unicode fraction (not defined as vulgar fraction) as described by www.unicode.org.
-Return 0 if there is no fraction for this value.
-It can execute with no current font.

 .. function:: IsSpace(val)